sahilm1992/sahilm1992.github.io/about.md

    **3. Model bias identification and mitigation.**

  <br>
 Previously I worked as a Research Scientist at Pocket FM.
-Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs( Formerly Xerox Research Center India).
+Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs (Formerly Xerox Research Center India).
 I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](http://iitg.ernet.in/cse).
 Please visit my [Google Scholar profile](https://scholar.google.com/citations?user=OPyjQHwAAAAJ&hl=en) for more details.

 # <center>News</center>

+**Jan 2026: Received IIT Delhi Distinction in Doctoral Dissertation award.**

 **May 2025: Paper  "What is in a name?
 Mitigating Name Bias in Text Embedding Similarity via Anonymization" accepted in Findings of ACL 2025  [Link](https://aclanthology.org/2025.findings-acl.914/).**